FarhanFardid/Free_Palestine/README.md

 # Free Palestine

-The Free Palestine is an anti-war movement dedicated to advocating for peace and justice in Palestine.
-This static web page serves as a promotional platform to raise awareness and support for the cause.
-It provides news updates, information about the ongoing conflicts, and showcases the devastating impact of war through a gallery of images.
+## The Free Palestine is an anti-war movement dedicated to advocating for peace and justice in Palestine.
+This static web page serves as a promotional platform to raise awareness and support for the cause.It provides news updates, information about the ongoing conflicts, and showcases the devastating impact of war through a gallery of images.

-Mission:
+### Mission:

 Our mission is to stand in solidarity with the people of Palestine, to condemn violence and oppression, and to promote peaceful resolutions to the ongoing conflicts in the region.

-Objectives:
+### Objectives:

 i.
 Raise awareness about the humanitarian crisis in Palestine.